jmckoin/Accountant_App/README.md

 # Accountant Database Application Project
-An application based on following overview:
+An application built based on following overview:

 Overview:
 You will build a client/tax return system for a small accounting firm.
 Your customer (the accounting firm) requires the following from your application: